8bit-nyk/hslam_ros2/ReadME.md

     ros2 launch realsense2_camera rs_launch.py
 ```

-2. In the second terminal, execute this command to run the FSLAM algorithm on the image stream.
+2. In the second terminal, execute this command to run the HSLAM algorithm on the image stream.
 ``` bash
     ros2 launch hslam_ros2 hslam.launch.py
 ```